ryanccn/nrr/README.md

 > [!WARNING]
 >
-> This may cause unexpected behavior when `npm_execpath` is used for non-script running purposes, so open an issue if you encounter any bugs.
+> This may cause unexpected behavior when `npm_execpath` is used for non-script running purposes; open an issue if you encounter any bugs.

-When running nested scripts with nrr, nrr has specialized behavior that prints extra information while staying minimal and performant:
+When running nested scripts with nrr, nrr has specialized behavior that prints nesting depth information while staying minimal and performant:

 ```
 sveltekit-project@0.0.1